zhexuphd/home/index.md

 ## News

-- **October 2025** I will be a visiting scholar in the Department of Media and Communications at the London School of Economics and Political Science (LSE).
+- **[Oct.
+2025]** I will be a visiting scholar in the Department of Media and Communications at the [London School of Economics and Political Science (LSE)](https://www.lse.ac.uk/).
-- **September 2025**  I’m thrilled to be joining the Department of Media and Communication at Ludwig Maximilian University of Munich as a postdoctoral research associate.
+- **[Sep.
+2024]** I’m thrilled to be joining the Department of Media and Communication at [Ludwig Maximilian University of Munich](https://www.lmu.de/en/) as a postdoctoral research associate.
-- **May 2024** I was awarded the Walter Benjamin Grant by the German Research Foundation (DFG) to support my computational social science project.
+- **[May.
+2024]** I was awarded the [Walter Benjamin grant](https://www.dfg.de/en/research-funding/funding-opportunities/programmes/individual/walter-benjamin) by the German Research Foundation (DFG) to support my computational social science project.
-- **August 2023** I defended my PhD thesis *The Mediation of Humanitarian Crises under Authoritarianism*.
+- **[Aug.
+2023]** I defended my PhD thesis *The Mediation of Humanitarian Crises under Authoritarianism*.

 {% include_relative _includes/publications.md %}